Higher Koszul duality and $n$-affineness: Main setup

 such that every arrow $i\to j$ in $I$ yields an $n$-functor $n\bm{\scrC}(i)\to n\bm{\scrC}(j)$ which admits a left adjoint, then the limit of such diagram exists and agrees with the colimit of opposite diagram

-where each $n$-functor is replaced with its left adjoint. \item For $A$ an $\Ebb_k$-algebra object in a presentably symmetric monoidal category $\scrA$, one has for all integers $n\leqslant k-1$ an $(n+1)$-category of $n$-fold categorical modules inductively defined as
+where each $n$-functor is replaced with its left adjoint. \item For $A$ an $\Ebb_k$-algebra object in a presentably symmetric monoidal category $\scrA$, and for a presentable category $\scrC$ tensored over $\scrA$, for all integers $0\leqslant n\leqslant k-1$ there exists an $(n+1)$-category of $n$-fold categorical $A$-modules inside $\scrC$ inductively defined as